Haemochromatosis is an iron overload disorder. It is a genetic condition that causes people to absorb excessive amounts of dietary iron.

 Treatment is most effective once started early and will stop or prevent any organ damage.
 Where damage has already occurred, treatment will stop any further damage.

-No, if your condition is under control, your bloods are normal and there are no complications then you will pay the same price as somebody without haemochromatosis.
+If your condition is under control, your ferritin levels are normal, and there are no complications, you will pay the same price as somebody without haemochromatosis.

-However, if your blood levels are outside the normal range or if there are any complications, you could face a higher premium than normal.
+However, if your ferritin levels are abnormal or there are complications, you could face a higher premium.

-As Maurice Manning says in his article, don’t put off being tested for haemochromatosis due to a fear of your life insurance premiums being increased.
+As Maurice Manning says in his article, don’t put off haemochromatosis test due to a fear of a life insurance premiums increase.